You will need to install the R package devtools

 • We recommend that you read the Get started to understand the basic functions in treestructure.

-• For an additional tutorial on how to include branch support to avoid designating population structure in badly supported clades, see this example for SARS-CoV-2.
+• For an additional tutorial on how to include branch support to avoid designating population structure in badly supported clades, see this example for Ebola.

 Author